bradandersonjr/ParametricGuitarFretboardMaker/ui/src/announcements.md

 # Announcements

-Fretboard Maker is currently in Beta
+Fretboard Maker v0.2.0 update available

 Stay up to date with the latest news and updates from [Parametric Guitar](https://www.ParametricGuitar.com)!